codybartfast/ccfile/ReadMe.md

 parameter.  `archive` is an Action that takes a string and a nullable string.

-`action` is called when any Write completes (including ReadOrWrite and Modify).
+`archive` is called when any write completes (including ReadOrWrite and Modify).
 The first arguement is the path to the new or updated file.
 The second argument is the path to the backup file, or `null` if there is no backup file.